Tsuna Sawada

 Tsunayoshi Sawada (沢田 綱吉, Sawada Tsunayoshi), commonly nicknamed "Tsuna" (ツナ), is a fictional character and the protagonist of the manga and anime series Reborn! created by Akira Amano.
-In the story, Tsuna is one of the long lines of descendants from the Vongola family, a mafia that exists in Italy.
-He is the one who is to be the next leader of the Vongola, the tenth Vongola boss.
-To set him up to that position, hitman Reborn becomes his home tutor and trains him to be a suitable boss.
+Tsuna is one of the descendants of the Vongola family, a mafia in Italy, and is to be the next and tenth leader of the Vongola.
+To get him to this position, hitman Reborn becomes his tutor to train him to be a suitable boss.
 With Reborn's help, Tsuna confronts his fears and befriends several people, some of which become his guardians within the Vongola Family.
-However, due to Tsuna's high position in the Mafia, various other families conspire to kill Tsuna, which forces him and his friends to stand up to their enemies.
-Besides the manga and the anime, Tsuna has also been featured in all of the video games from the series, light novels, and a CD soundtrack.
+However, due to Tsuna's high position in the mafia, various other families conspire to kill him, forcing him and his friends to confront them.
+Besides the manga and the anime, Tsuna has also been featured in video games and light novels based on the series, as well as a CD soundtrack.

-Tsuna's character has been very popular within readers from the manga; he appeared several times in the top 5 from the popularity polls developed for the series and has taken first place a few times.
-He has also been featured in merchandise from the series, such as figurines and plush.
-Publications for manga, anime and other media have commented on Tsuna's character, adding praise and criticism.
-Although Tsuna's story was initially considered very simple, writers from various websites have liked Tsuna's traits as well as his growth throughout the manga.
+Tsuna's character has been very popular with readers; he appeared several times in the top 5 of the popularity polls developed for the series and has taken first place a few times.
+He has also been featured in merchandise from the series, such as figurines and plushes.
+Publications for manga, anime and other media have commented on Tsuna's character, adding both praise and criticism.
+Although Tsuna's story was initially considered simple, writers from various websites have liked his traits and growth throughout the manga.